m-ujifusa/simple-proxy/cloudformation/README.md

 3. **Upload the simple-proxy.yaml file**
    - On the "Create stack" page, under "Prerequisite - Prepare template", select the "Upload a template file" option.
-   - Click the "Choose file" button and select the JSON or YAML formatted CloudFormation template file you want to use.
+   - Click the "Choose file" button and upload the simple-proxy.yaml file found in this repo.

    <img src="./assets/3.cloudformation-upload-file.png" width="600">